nurtixxx/joystick-controlling-servo-motor/README.md

-its a code when joystick turning left , servo motor turning too .When joystick in a defalut position then servo motor turning back
+its a code when joystick turning left , servo motor turning too , and when joystick turning right motor turning too